Francis James Browne: Biography

-Browne was born on 1 October 1879 to William and Sarah Browne, in Tullybogly, County Donegal, Ireland, a small community 25 miles west of Londonderry.
+Browne was born on 1 October 1879 to William and Sarah Browne, in Tullybogly, County Donegal, Ireland, a small community 25 miles west of Derry.
 He was the fourth of eight children, and attended Balleighan Primary school.

 He studied medicine at Aberdeen University on a scholarship, starting in 1901.
-In 1902 he was awarded the Thompson Bursary for medical students entering their second year.
-He qualified MB ChB, passing his finals in 1906 with 'highest honours' and distinctions in pathology, medical jurisprudence and public health.
+In 1902, he was awarded the Thompson Bursary for medical students entering their second year.
+He qualified MB ChB, passing his finals in 1906 with 'highest honours' and distinctions in pathology, medical jurisprudence, and public health.

 Browne worked as colliery doctor at the Arrael Griffin (Six Bells) Colliery in Abertillery in South Wales.

 The obstetric experience in Abertillery triggered a lasting interest in the subject, and led to the desire to specialize in this branch of medicine.
 Browne had attended postgraduate courses in London (1911) and Edinburgh (1912 and 1913), and in 1918 he took time off his practice to do a 3-month resident post at the Edinburgh Royal Infirmary.

 Following his short period as a gynaecological resident, Browne wrote on 18 November 1918 to Dr. John Ballantyne, one of the teachers on the postgraduate courses he had attended, applying for the post of obstetric resident at the Simpson Memorial Hospital in Edinburgh.
 Ballantyne (1861–1923) was the outstanding pioneer of antenatal care.

-During the First World War he served as an officer with the Royal Army Medical Corps.
+During the First World War, he served as an officer with the Royal Army Medical Corps.
 He was a foundation fellow of the Royal College of Obstetricians and Gynaecologists.

 Browne was admitted to the fellowship of the Edinburgh Obstetric Society in 1919, and became a regular attender and presenter of papers at the society's meetings, later becoming editor of the Transactions.
 He was invited to join the Medical Research Council in 1921 and investigated, in collaboration with Dr WR Logan, the causes of abortion and intrauterine death.
 He wrote on intranatal infection and pre-eclampsia and investigated the fetal age, length and weight of over 600 fetuses delivered at various stages of pregnancy.